The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Results

 \subsubsection{Dependence on number of GW frequencies}

-First, we recover the Bayesian posterior for a power-law common process on simulated data as a function of the number of modeled GW frequencies (\autoref{fig:perfreq}).
-Typically, we fit a common-process model to the $N_f$ lowest frequencies; this is shown by the blue regions.
-However, we also may fit a power-law to our highest $N_f$ frequencies, given by the grey contours.
-This gives us a comparison between the information content of the highest versus lowest frequencies.
-The SGWB expected from astrophysical or cosmological sources is expected to be red, with more power at lower frequencies.
-Hence, PTAs are more sensitive to the SGWB at frequencies of $\sim 1/T$ than to higher frequencies, where intrinsic per-pulsar red noise and white noise can dominate \cite{moore2015estimating, hazboun}.
-Therefore we expect the blue contours to converge toward the injected lines faster than the grey contours; we see this for both the PTA free-spectrum refit and GFL Lite techniques methods, where the posterior spread in recovered parameters decreases significantly after only two frequencies.
-The grey contours (representing fitting from higher frequencies downwards) are remain wide for a larger number of modeled frequencies.
-For these, the recovered amplitude only converges on the injection after $4$ frequencies for the free spectrum refit and $6$ frequencies for GFL Lite, while both methods require 8 frequencies to converge on the spectral index $\gamma$.
-Thus, as expected, PTAs derive most information on SGWB spectral characteristics from the lowest analyzed GW frequencies.
+In \autoref{fig:perfreq} we recover the Bayesian posterior for a CURN power-law process on our case-study simulation as a function of the number of modeled GW frequencies.
+Typically, we fit a common-process model to the $N_f$ lowest GW frequencies; this is shown by the blue regions.
+However, we may also fit a power-law to our highest $N_f$ frequencies, given by the grey contours.
+This gives a comparison between the information content of the highest versus lowest frequencies.
+The SGWB spectrum from astrophysical or cosmological sources is expected to be red, with more power at lower frequencies.
+Hence, PTAs should be more sensitive to the SGWB at frequencies of $\sim 1/T$ than at higher frequencies, where intrinsic per-pulsar red noise and white noise can dominate \cite{moore2015estimating, hazboun}.
+Therefore we expect the blue contours to converge toward the lines of injected values faster than the grey contours; we see this for both the PTA free-spectrum refit and GFL Lite techniques, where the posterior spread in recovered parameters decreases significantly after only two frequencies.
+The grey contours (representing fitting from higher frequencies downwards) remain wide for a larger number of modeled frequencies, where both techniques require eight frequencies to converge on the spectral index $\gamma$, while the recovered amplitude converges on the injection after only $4$ frequencies.
+As expected, PTAs derive most information on SGWB spectral characteristics from the lowest analyzed GW frequencies, by virtue of the fact that red noise processes have more power there.